adrienharnay/ssr-starter-pack/README.md

 };
 ```

 And this is it!
-Your user will now only download changed content, and keep the rest in cache.
+Your user will download your content once, and keep it in cache until it changes.

 ### A proper development environment

 I talked a lot about the production setup, but what about development?
-It is quite similar to production, except we add hot reloading on the server and client, meaning we don't have to rebuild between changes as Webpack is watching our files!
+It is quite similar to production, except we add hot reloading on the server and client, meaning we don't have to rebuild between files changes.

 [app.dev.js](./app.dev.js)
 ```js